Stranger Things season 2: Casting

 In October 2016, it was announced that Schnapp and Keery had been promoted to the main cast for the second season, after each recurring in the first season, and that Sadie Sink and Dacre Montgomery would join the main cast as Max and Billy, respectively.
-In order to get the role, Sink told to the crew while auditioning that she knew about rollerblading and skateboarding; Sink actually knew how to do the latter but not the former, reflecting years later during an appearance in Jimmy Kimmel Live why did she think lying would help her nail the part as the two things weren't quite the same as she thought.
+In order to get the role, Sink told to the crew while auditioning that she knew about rollerblading and skateboarding; Sink actually knew how to do the latter but not the former, reflecting years later during an appearance on Jimmy Kimmel Live that the two things weren't quite the same as she thought.
 Ryder, Harbour, Wolfhard, Brown, Matarazzo, McLaughlin, Dyer and Heaton also return for the season.
 Sean Astin as Bob Newby and Paul Reiser as Sam Owens are also part of the main cast in the season.
 For Owens, The Duffer Brothers had referred to the character in their pitch to Netflix for the season as "Paul Reiser", and specifically alluded to Reiser's character Carter J. Burke in Aliens, with Ross referencing James Cameron's casting choice for that film, saying, "[Cameron] thought people would inherently trust [Reiser] and it would be a twist".
 Reiser's son was a fan of Stranger Things, and gave his father an early appreciation of the series so that when the production called his agent about the role, Reiser was excited for the part.
 Joining them in recurring roles are Linnea Berthelsen as Kali / Eight and Brett Gelman as Murray Bauman.

 Filming

 In the first week of November 2016, table reads for the season started.
 The season was officially confirmed to be in production on November 4, 2016, in a social media post.
 It was accompanied by a photo of some of the cast members at a table read.

 Filming of the season started on November 7, 2016.
 On November 14, 2016, photos of the cast on set in Atlanta were published.
 Seen in the photos were the main cast of kids and teens from the previous season, minus Millie Bobby Brown and Natalia Dyer, though a body double for Nancy appeared to be present.
 Chelsea Talmadge, who portrays the recurring character Carol, was also present.
 None of the new cast members were spotted, but the names Max and Billy were seen on the cast trailers, implying that newcomers Sadie Sink and Dacre Montgomery were present that day.

-By early April, the final two episodes had commenced filming, shooting scenes in Woodland, Georgia seen previously in Season 1.
+By early April 2017, the final two episodes had commenced filming, shooting scenes in Woodland, Georgia seen previously in season 1.
 Filming for the season officially wrapped on June 3, 2017.